The Centrality of Repeating Words in A Course in Miracles

 Use your own words if you wish

 There are thus a number of lessons (39, 46, 65, 70, 81-90) in which the Workbook encourages you to put your own words to the idea.
-Lesson 46, for instance, says, “The shorter practice periods may consist either of a repetition of the idea for today in the original or in a related form, as you prefer” (46.7:1).
+Lesson 46, for instance, says, “The shorter applications may consist of a repetition of the idea either in the original or in a related form, as you prefer” (46.7:1).
 The only caveat is that you select words that express the same basic meaning.
 Lesson 39, “My holiness is my salvation,” makes this point explicitly:

-- Do not, however, change the idea itself as you vary the method of applying it.
-However you elect to use it, the idea should be stated so that its meaning is the fact that your holiness is your salvation.
+Do not, however, change the idea itself in varying the method of applying it.
+However you elect to use it, the idea must be stated so that its meaning remains that your holiness is your salvation.
 (39.10:2-3)